liberapay/liberapay.org/en/rules_of_procedure.md

 The finances of the organization are public.

-The discussions and decisions are public except when secrecy is required.
+The discussions and decisions are public except when secrecy is legally or contractually required.